engie-group/shaystack/README.rst

 HSZinc is an implementation of the `ZINC`_ grid serialisation format used in `Project Haystack`_.
-Additionally, the module implements code for parsing and dumping grids in the JSON format.
+Additionally, the module implements code for parsing and dumping grids in the JSON and CSV format.

-The aim of this project is to provide a simple Python module that allows easy manipulation of Project Haystack grids in both ZINC and JSON formats.
+The aim of this project is to provide a simple Python module that allows easy manipulation of Project Haystack grids in both ZINC, JSON and CSV formats.

 REQUIREMENTS
 ============